suzannejmatthews/PDC-Unplugged/content/activities/matrixAddition.md

   clear which course the lab was used in.

-* **CS2/DSA/Systems** While TCPP recommends that concepts such as matrix multiplicaton can be introduced as early as CS2, they recommend that several of the programming and algorithmic topics be covered in DSA.
+* **CS2/DSA/Systems** While TCPP recommends that concepts such as matrix multiplication can be introduced as early as CS2, they recommend that several of the programming and algorithmic topics be covered in DSA.
 Architecture topics (and the notion of hybrid programming) are suggested for a systems course.